 Therefore, eBooks with limited concurrent access should only be considered for Essential reading with caution.
+Read the Essential Reading guidance for more information.
 Avoid those with lower concurrency.
 Make sure there are equivalent texts in both print and eBook formats, and add clear directional notes into ReadingLists@Hull so your students can understand their reading options and your expectations.
 This can be done by adding notes into the ‘Description’ for each list section, or the ‘Note for students’ for each text.
 N.B.
 An individual ‘Note for student’ alongside each title is most noticeable.

 Unlimited number of concurrent users: There is no restriction on the number of people who can simultaneously use these eBooks.

 Annual accesses: usually between 200 and 400 accesses.
 There is no restriction on the number of concurrent users, instead the limit is on the number of accesses within a 12-month period.
 An ‘access’ is one person's use of the eBook within a 24-hour period.
 That person may log-in and out several times in that time, or read the eBook for several hours.